Finaps/technology-radar/.requirements/software-requirement-document.md

 - Gives a visual panorama view of the current state of interesting and current technologies in comparison to Finaps' use and experience with them.
 - Provides help and grounds to make business decisions related to technology used.

+For Finaps marketing team:
+- Provides a tool to show externally what Finaps can do
+- Provides material for potential marketing content

 ### 1.3 Intended audience

-Finaps management, Software Engineering Panel of Tech members, and all Finaps engineers.
+Finaps management, Software Engineering Panel of Tech members, Finaps marketing team, and all Finaps engineers.

 ### 1.4 Intended use